eclipse-openj9/openj9-docs/docs/xsignal.md

     As with the `-XCEEHDLR` option, the VM does not install POSIX signal handlers for these signals.

-    This option differs from the `-XCEEHDLR` option in that the VM percolates *all* Language Environment<sup>&reg;</sup> conditions that were not triggered and expected by the VM during normal running, including conditions that are severity 2 or greater.
+    This option differs from the `-XCEEHDLR` option in that the VM percolates *all* Language Environment&reg; conditions that were not triggered and expected by the VM during normal running, including conditions that are severity 2 or greater.
 The VM generates its own diagnostic information before percolating severity 2 or greater conditions.

     The VM is in an undefined state after percolating a severity 2 or greater condition.
 Applications cannot resume running then call back into, or return to, the VM.